ibm-cloud-docs/vpc/api-change-log-beta.md

 {: important}

 To review the change log of generally available API features, see the [VPC API change log](/docs/vpc?topic=vpc-api-change-log).

+## 19 December 2023
+{: #19-december-2023-beta}

+### For all version dates
+{: #19-december-2023-all-version-dates-beta}

+This release introduces the following updates for accounts that have been granted special approval to preview these features:

+**Confidential computing capabilities.** On select instance profiles, you can now enable [Intel&reg; Software Guard Extensions](/docs/vpc?topic=vpc-about-sgx-vpc).
+When [creating](/apidocs/vpc-beta#create-instance) or [updating](/apidocs/vpc-beta#update-instance) an instance or when [creating](/apidocs/vpc-beta#create-instance-template) or [updating](/apidocs/vpc-beta#update-instance-template) an instance template, you can specify the new `confidential_compute_modes` property value (`disabled` or `sgx`) to use for a virtual server instance.
+The new `confidential_compute_modes` instance profile property indicates which profiles will support which modes.
+If you do not specify the `confidential_compute_modes` property when creating an instance or instance template, the default confidential compute mode from the profile will be used.

+**Secure boot capabilities.** When [creating](/apidocs/vpc-beta#create-instance) or [updating](/apidocs/vpc-beta#update-instance) an instance or when [creating](/apidocs/vpc-beta#create-instance-template) or [updating](/apidocs/vpc-beta#update-instance-template) an instance template, you can set the new `enable_secure_boot` property to `true` to enable secure boot on the virtual server instance.
+The new `secure_boot_modes` instance profile property indicates the secure boot modes supported by the profile.
+If you do not specify the `enable_secure_boot` property when creating an instance or instance template, the default secure boot mode from the profile will be used.
+To use secure boot, the image must support secure boot or the instance will fail to boot.

+To update the `enable_secure_boot` and `confidential_compute_mode` properties, the virtual server instance `status` must be `stopping` or `stopped`.
+{: note}

 ## 19 September 2023
 {: #19-september-2023-beta}